 Myth #5: Getting a full night's sleep is good for your metabolism.

-A good night's sleep will not boost your metabolism but going without sleep can add weight.
+A good night's sleep will not boost your metabolism but going without sleep can lead to adding weight.
 Sleep-deprived people tend to eat more calories than they need, possibly to deal with feeling tired.

 What to do: Plan your schedule so you have enough time for sleep.
 If you have trouble sleeping, look into ways to unwind before bedtime and make your bedroom comfortable for sleep.
 Talk to your health care provider if self-care tips for better sleep do not help.